INFORMATIONAL BULLETIN ¹1 OF INFORMATIONAL CENTER OF INDIGENOUS PEOPLES OF KUZBASS

 Under our area there is a mine, that’s why the houses where we live become more and more deformed every year, and it troubles me very much.
 Moreover, next to our region there is a Central Concentrating Mill that spoils the air, which we are breathing.

+I want to touch the subject of revival of our culture, traditions, language, nation, because all these things are forgotten more and more from year to year.
 While our grandparents are still speaking native language, our parents are mostly using Russian, let alone our generation – modern youth.
-What will happen with it in the future?
+What will happen with it in the future? |

 I want very much that in the schools, which we visited, the Teleut language would be taught.
 I think it’s very important for everyone to know his/her native language!